Get rich with real estate - I reached financial independence in two years with rentals

 I’ve never met Evan in person, but by sheer coincidence, he grew up in the same working-class suburb of Baltimore that I did.
 Even stranger, he spent most of his adult life living in the same gritty-chic downtown neighborhood that I did.

-But what we really share is our passion for passive income from rental properties.
-Here’s Evan’s story, no punches pulled, about how exactly he reached financial independence in just two years.
+But what we really share is our passion for passive income from investment properties.
+Here’s Evan’s story, no punches pulled, about how exactly he grew his net worth and reached financial independence in just two years.

 [Note from Steve: I am not a real estate investor, but I love success stories.
-This one was so impressive that I couldn't help but hit Publish.]
+This story focused on wealth building through highly successful real estate investing was so impressive that I couldn't help but hit Publish.]

 Where Evan Started